schilltyler/capstone/ObsidianVault/Syllabus.md

 - I do not accept submissions for exercises if you are remote without a prior agreement.

 #### Remarks about Mental Health
-- I give incompletes to students who have extenuating circumstances: usually medical emergencies.
+- I give incomplete to students who have extenuating circumstances: usually medical emergencies.
 - Mental health emergencies are medical emergencies.
 - There will be some sections that discuss material that may be triggering to some.
 - Warnings will be given at the start of such lectures, and attendance is completely optional.
 - If you say the words “I am having a medical emergency and need an incomplete” you will get one, zero questions asked.
 	- Again, mental health emergencies are medical emergencies
 	- Note that an incomplete  gives you  extra time (usually up to 90 days) to complete course work.

 ### References:
 (This will be updated)
 There are no mandatory textbooks for this course.
 Required readings will consist of documentation, blog posts, or source code.
 Below are several references that will be useful to folks taking this course
 - https://azeria-labs.com/
+	- https://leg-assembly.comhttps://www.amazon.com/Blue-Fox-Assembly-Internals-Analysis/dp/1119745306 (highly recommended but not required. )
 - https://pages.cs.wisc.edu/~remzi/OSTEP/
 - https://linuxjourney.com/lesson/linux-history